thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

 * deals nice with both HTML and Rich editors (no more glitches)
 * RSS feed filtering (don't spam your feeds)
 * minimal shortcodes (1 option and it runs)
-* inlined documentation to help you using the shortcodes while writing your posts
+* inline documentation to help you using the shortcodes while writing your posts

 Currently supported Amazon widgets/features: